 Yoga is the path of love.
 It believes in Unity and Cosmic Harmony, rather than religion.

 The word God should not be confused with a person, but rather be seen as the whole of our existence, the Universe, Unity of Love for Everyone and Everything – however you would like to call it.

 One Aim – Salvation for the whole existence

 The path of Yoga is that of love.
 Bhakti Yoga is one such path.
 Its goal is to develop an intense love between the Yogi and the Cosmos which dissolves all boundaries.
 This produces the required “Oneness” between the Yogi and the world.
 This love destroys all indifference and insensitivity.

 The more we realize who we truly are, the more we can see ourselves, the more we develop an understanding for the world around us and the fact that we are an actual part of it.

 We have the potential to come to terms with our place in the world and contribute to the society like Swami Vivekananda and Gautam Buddha did.
 Their path was guided by Yoga in the first place.
 Their aim was to attain Nirvana and find salvation for themselves and ultimately for the society.

 Absolute peace can only be strived for by recognizing our True Self.

-Unfortunately, that doesn’t seem to be happening soon.
-The path of Yoga is a long one, full of distractions and obstacles, yet our immediate need.
+Unfortunately, that doesn’t seem to happen fast.
+The path of Yoga is a long one, full of distractions and obstacles, yet it is our immediate need.
 Oneness is our goal and Yoga is our support.
 We need to tap into our consciousness and access our dormant powers.
 Becoming one with the world is the path Humanity needs to follow.
-Only then we can eradicate indifference and insensitiveness.
+Only then can we eradicate indifference and insensitiveness.